bb-drummer/siteapp/README.md

 $>
 ```
-Afterwards, presuming the tests ran without failure, the framework's ready-to-use files can be found in the `dist/js/`folder.
+When the tests ran without failure, the framework's ready-to-use files can be found in the `dist/js/`folder.

-_Note:_ although there are some SASS/CSS files with the sources, **Siteapp** is not intended to provide styling for components, at this point.
+_Note:_ although there are some SASS/CSS files with the sources, **Siteapp** is not intended to provide styling for components at this point.

 ### Import the framework

-The framework could be imported via `require`
+The framework can be imported via `require`
 ```
 const Siteapp = require('path/to/siteapp');
 ```